top of page

 -

-What Web3 elements will Moonfrost feature?Moonfrost will feature a token called $FROST and NFTs which will be available as FROSTprints.
+What Web3 elements will Moonfrost feature?Moonfrost will feature a token called $FROST and NFTs known as FROSTprints and FROSTware.

 -